Chazzers/functional-programming/README.md

 `npm install`

-To create a development environment
+To create a development environment use:

 `npm run dev`

-To build for production
+To build for production use:

 `npm run build`